Smiles, grimaces in New Jersey with first-ever legal Super Bowl bets

 EAST RUTHERFORD, N.J.
-(Reuters) - A roar went up inside the FanDuel Sportsbook in New Jersey on Sunday, but play in the Super Bowl had not even started yet.
+(Reuters) - A roar went up inside the FanDuel Sportsbook in New Jersey on Sunday, but play in the Super Bowl had not even started.

 It was just the coin toss to determine which team receives the ball first - the Los Angeles Rams won when the coin landed “tails” up - and those in the crowd who lost a few dollars groaned and grimaced.